notadeejay/rbc-training/data/Week 1 Day 1/07__Meet Your Tools__Reading.md

 In order to build your projects in this course, you'll need some tools.
 Here's a quick list of the tools we'll be using to build our projects, find our assignments, and communicate with each other throughout the course.

-## Brackets
+## Atom

 Your code editor is where you'll be writing all of your awesome code.
 Just like Word and Google Docs have features like a spell checker to help you be a better writer.
-Your code editor will help you write better code, for example by highlighting syntax errors and letting you easily preview your projects.
+Your code editor will help you write better code.

-In this course we're going to be using Brackets.
+In this course we're going to be using Atom.
 More on this next class!

 ## Chrome Developer Tools